 When hiking Maple Pass Loop, there are a handful of items I would consider packing with you, especially if you’re planning on hiking during the larch season.

-As always pack the ten essentials of hiking, which will be helpful in case of an emergency.
+As always, pack the ten essentials for hiking, which will be helpful in an emergency.
 If you’re not sure what the ten essentials of hiking are, you can read about them here.

 Not sure what to wear hiking in the fall?
 Read Here!